Federal judge rules that Graham must testify in Georgia 2020 investigation - KESQ

 The South Carolina Republican is scheduled to appear as a witness in Atlanta in front of the special grand jury on August 23.

+“The subpoena implicates Senator Graham’s legislative acts and must therefore be quashed,” Graham’s team of lawyers argued in court filings.

+“We shouldn’t be playing whack-a-mole with the District Attorney,” Graham’s attorney’s Brian Lea argued in court last Wednesday, saying the senator should not be forced to testify.
+Lea also argued that “constitutional immunity” cannot be pierced “for a fishing expedition,” adding that “they have shown nothing other than un-sided allegations.”

-Fulton County District Attorney Fani Willis, who is leading the investigation into Trump and his allies, has said in court filings that the grand jury needed to hear from Graham about at least two calls Graham made to Georgia Secretary of State Brad Raffensperger and his staff in the wake of the 2020 election.
+Fulton County District Attorney Fani Willis, a Democrat who is leading the investigation into Trump and his allies, said in court filings that Graham’s actions appear interconnected with the former President, and that the grand jury needed to hear from Graham about at least two calls Graham made to Georgia Secretary of State Brad Raffensperger and his staff in the wake of the 2020 election.

-In Graham’s filing to block the subpoena, his attorneys have said the senator’s calls to Georgia officials were legislative activity and that his activities are protected under the Constitution’s speech and debate clause.

-“Senator Graham did not inject himself into Georgia’s electoral process, and never tried to alter the outcome of any election.
-The conversation was about absentee ballots and Georgia’s procedures,” Graham’s attorneys said in a court filing last month.
-His contact with Georgia officials “is legislative activity falling under Senator Graham’s fact-finding and oversight responsibility as the then-Chairman of the Senate Judiciary Committee and a sitting United States Senator required to determine whether to certify electoral votes before a joint session of Congress.”
+“During the telephone calls, (Graham) questioned Secretary Raffensperger and his staff about reexamining certain absentee ballots cast in Georgia in order to explore the possibility of a more favorable outcome for former President Donald Trump,” Willis wrote in her court filing seeking Graham’s testimony.

+“The Witness also made reference to allegations of widespread voter fraud in the November 2020 election in Georgia, consistent with public statements made by known affiliates of the Trump Campaign,” she said in the court documents.

-Raffensperger told CNN in November 2020 that Graham — a South Carolina Republican who was then-chairman of the Senate Judiciary Committee — hinted that Raffensperger should try to discard some Georgia ballots during a statewide audit.
+Raffensperger, Georgia’s top election official who is up for reelection this November, was the first witness to testify in front of the special purpose grand jury this May.
+He told CNN in November 2020 that Graham hinted that Raffensperger should try to discard some Georgia ballots during a statewide audit.

 “It was just an implication of, ‘Look hard and see how many ballots you could throw out,'” Raffensperger added.